Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

 A webhook is an API provided by the Levridge Integration Framework that gives AgSync the ability to send workorders to Levridge.
 AgSync sends workorders to the Levridge API  which places the order on the service bus.

-The customer’s specific URL needs to be whitelisted by AgSync.
+The customer's specific URL needs to be whitelisted by AgSync.
 To whitelist a URL, one would log into AgSync and create a helpdesk ticket requesting AgSync to add the AgsyncOrderChanged URL into their setup file.
 The expected service time is between 24-48 hours.
 Escalate after 48 hours.

 General setup timelines:
 - Deploying code to App Service takes the longest.
 400 table lines for all three.